How do I register with Kaizen Energy Ltd for supply of heat to my apartment?

 The central boiler plant is fuelled by Natural Gas.
 Hot water from the central plant is pumped around the building as required to supply each apartment with heating and domestic hot water.
 Local controls in each apartment enable customers to easily set their time schedules and temperatures to match their own requirements.

 The heating system is operated by the Climote controller located on a wall in your apartment.
 The operating instructions for these controllers can be found in the information booklet supplied to each apartment or or you can download it HERE

 How do I control the temperature?

-The temperature is controlled via a thermostat located beside the Honeywell time-clock in each apartment.
+The temperature is controlled via a thermostat linked to your time-clock.
 You should set the temperature on the thermostat to the temperature you require in your apartment and the heating system will maintain that temperature.

 Do I need to program my Hot water?